-The main heat load in your walk-in is determined by the amount of heat that must be removed from the stored products.
-For example, if you load your walk-in with 1,500 pounds of product at 0°F, very little heat will have to be removed to obtain a temperature of -10° F. If the same 1,500 pounds of product is delivered from your supplier at $+25^{\circ}$ F, you must pay to run the refrigeration system to remove this heat from each and every pound of product, until the satisfactory temperature of -10° F is reached.
+The main heat source in your walk-in is the amount of heat that must be removed from the stored product.
+For example, if you load your walk-in with 1500 pounds of product at 0° F, very little heat will have to be removed to obtain a temperature of -10° F. If the same 1500 pounds of product is delivered from your supplier at +25° F, you must pay to run the refrigeration system to remove this heat from each and every pound of product, until the satisfactory temperature of -10° F is reached.
 You will have smaller utility bills if you let your supplier remove heat from the product, rather than doing it yourself.

 Remember, your unit is designed as either a holding unit (little or no product load) or has been designed to compensate for known product load.
-It is important that your walk-in is designed to match your product load and how you will use it.
+It is important to tell your sales consultant how you intend to use your unit.
 If significant product load occurs in a unit designed for holding, serious temperature problems may occur.